Video8 / Hi8 / Digital8

 Hi8 camcorder Video8 / Hi8 tape

 You have come to the right place for your Video8 and Hi8 to DVD transfers, video99 has simply the best 8mm video equipment.
-I can transfer your camcorder tapes to DVD with brilliant pictures and sound, using my semi-professional Hi8 edit equipment costing well over £1000.
-The signals are processed through a Digital Timebase Corrector to remove any flutter and wobble, and get the benefit of a digital dropout compensator in my player.
+I can transfer your camcorder tapes to DVD with brilliant pictures and sound, using my semi-professional Hi8 edit systems costing well over £1000 each.
+The signals are processed through a Digital Timebase Corrector to remove any flutter and wobble, and get the benefit of a digital dropout compensator in my players.
 Then the video signals are handled in S-Video form for the ultimate in colour performance, to my DVD recorder or computer system where it is recorded to DVD with outstanding picture and HiFi stereo sound.
 I can also deal with PCM digital audio recording tracks (most people can't do this).
 What all this means is that the results will be much better than you can get by just playing the tape in a camcorder.
 I've had cases of customers coming to me after other video transfer companies were unable to handle LP recordings and international recordings, but video99.co.uk won't let you down.

 Hi8 camcorders from 1998 onwards may include Hi8-XR (Extended Resolution) technology with suitable XR tapes.
 If your tapes are recorded with this feature, let me know since I will make a point of selecting appropriate equipment to get the very best from your recordings.